nicosommi/block-js/README.md

 <!-- ph installation -->
 # Installation

-Copy and paste the following command into your terminal to install Gene-js:
+Copy and paste the following command into your terminal to install Block-js:

 ```
-npm install gene-js --save-dev
+npm install block-js --save-dev
 ```

 <!-- endph -->